-Kate Upton Stuns In Bright Orange Leggings While Working Out With Her “New Trainer”
+Kate Upton Stuns In Bright Orange Leggings While Working Out With Her 'New Trainer'

-Kate Upton combined fashion, family time, and a sweat session in the most recent photo that was featured on her Instagram page.
-The model posted the image on February 3, and it’s quickly getting noticed by her fans.
+Kate Upton combined fashion, family time, and a sweat session in the most recent photo featured on her Instagram page.
+The model posted the image on February 3, and it's quickly getting noticed by her fans.

 The 28-year-old teased another glimpse into her workout regimen as she posed outside.
-She chose a backyard for her sweat session where the weather was bright and sunny.
-Upton stood in front of a fence that was lined with lush greenery.
-She put her hands on her hips and smiled as she looked toward her daughter Genevieve, who she jokingly referred to as her “new trainer.”
-In front of her, there was a colorful yoga mat with blue swirls and a large kettlebell and dumbbells.
+She chose a backyard for her workout, where the weather was bright and sunny.
+Upton stood in front of a fence which was lined with lush greenery.
+She put her hands at her back and smiled as she looked toward her daughter Genevieve, who she jokingly referred to as her "new trainer."
+In front of her, there was a colorful yoga mat with blue swirls, a large kettlebell and dumbbells.

-Upton stood with her feet shoulder-width apart, placing her arms behind her back while showing off her fit figure in a simple and sexy workout look.
-She sported a white t-shirt with a crew neckline that covered her collar.
-It had oversized sleeves that fit loosely over her biceps, leaving only a tease of her arms in view.
-Upton wore the front of the shirt knotted near the waistband of her pants.
+Upton stood with her feet shoulder-width apart, placing her arms behind her while showing off her fit figure in a simple workout look.
+She sported a white t-shirt with a crew neckline.
+It had short, roomy sleeves which fit loosely over her biceps, leaving the rest of her arms on display.
+Upton wore the front of the shirt knotted near the waistband of her bottoms.

-Genevieve stood on top of a yoga mat that matched her mom’s.
-She wore resistance bands on the bottom of her legs as she demonstrated a move.
-The toddler looked fashionable in a floral romper with thick straps that were tight on her shoulders.
-She wore a blue bow to match her outfit and her ponytail trailed down her back.

-Fans have been noticing Upton’s new update for plenty of reasons.
-Within minutes, it’s garnered more than 15,000 likes and 40-plus comments.
-Most applauded the cute mother/daughter duo.
+Fans have been noticing Upton's new update for plenty of reasons.
+Within minutes, it's garnered more than 15,000 likes and 40-plus comments.
+Many social media users applauded the cute mother/daughter duo.

 "They look so beautiful," one follower remarked alongside two red hearts.

-“Can you tag your workout gear?
-Love it!” a third asked.
+"Can you tag your workout gear?
+Love it!" a third admirer asked.

 Even Upton's trainer, who she tagged in the post, joined in on the fun.